 We also partnered with another organisation who works in the sector in recruitment, and they kindly offered a scholarship for those who really work down to the last few cents, they could apply for a scholarship and that really brought in the tiny grassroots organisations.
 So we’re really heartened that as a result of that, we’re able to support the sector, to learn to build their skills to position themselves for new opportunities at a time when they’re struggling the most.

 What strategies from Package Your Knowledge Bootcamp did you found the most valuable when revisiting your offers and pricing?

 A couple of things, I think, and then one overall lesson.
 So the designing the package was great, because it really made us think about the core components and distil them into the main elements.
 So we have now a seven step process that’s really clear.
 It’s really easy to communicate.
-And I found that once I’ve been out, pitching it, and discussing it with future clients, it’s so much easier to pitch rather than go around the houses and spend hours trying to describe the complexities of everything that we ever know about partnerships between charities in the corporate sector.
+And I found that once I’ve been out, pitching it, and discussing it with future clients, it’s so much easier to pitch rather than go around and around and spend hours trying to describe the complexities of everything that we ever know about partnerships between charities in the corporate sector.
 So rather than sell all that we ever knew, we were allowed to take them through the seven steps and it’s much, much clearer, you kind of see their eyes light up, and they go ‘okay, I get it, I get that process.’

 Also, I particularly enjoyed the bit about pricing the package that gave us options, the payment plan options, the risks, the ability to vary it, also the ability to add more value as well and communicate the value and then justify those premium prices.